Greenwich: Modern and the present

 George V and his wife Queen Mary both supported the creation of the National Maritime Museum, and Mary presented the museum with many items.

 Prince Albert, Duke of York (later George VI), laid the foundation stone of the new Royal Hospital School when it moved out to Holbrook, Suffolk.
 In 1937 his first public act as king, three weeks before his coronation, was to open the National Maritime Museum in the buildings vacated by the school.
 The king was accompanied by his mother Queen Mary, his wife Queen Elizabeth and Princess Elizabeth.

 Princess Elizabeth and her consort Prince Philip, who had been ennobled Duke of Edinburgh and Baron Greenwich on marriage in 1947, made their first public and official visit to Greenwich in 1948 to receive the Freedom of the Borough for Philip.
 In the same year, he became a trustee of the National Maritime Museum.
 Prince Philip was a trustee for 52 years until 2000, when he became its first patron.
 The Duke of Edinburgh was also a patron of the Cutty Sark (which was opened by the Queen in 1957) from 1952.

 During the Silver Jubilee of 1977, the Queen embarked at Greenwich for the Jubilee River Pageant.
-In 1987, she was aboard the P&O ship Pacific Princess when it moored alongside the Old Royal Naval College for the company's 150th-anniversary celebrations.
+In 1987, she was aboard the P&O ship Pacific Princess when it moored alongside the Old Royal Naval College for the college's 150th-anniversary celebrations.

-To mark the Diamond Jubilee of Elizabeth II, on 3 February 2012 the Borough of Greenwich became the fourth London Borough to have Royal Borough status, the others being Kingston upon Thames, Kensington & Chelsea and Windsor & Maidenhead.
+To mark the Diamond Jubilee of Elizabeth II, on 3 February 2012 the Borough of Greenwich became the fourth district and third London Borough to have Royal Borough status, the others being Kingston upon Thames, Kensington & Chelsea and Windsor & Maidenhead.
 The status was granted in recognition of the borough's historic links with the monarchy, the location of the Prime Meridian and its being a UNESCO World Heritage Site.